• theideaofcoffee a year ago

 I’m sure he’s crying all the way to his next Netflix special.
 With the AI sentiment today, I wouldn’t be surprised if this roasting makes him more popular.

-• seanmcdirmid 10 months ago
+• seanmcdirmid a year ago

 > roasting 'liberal' tech workers is a good chance not getting invited back.
 And tech events pay well.